Working time: salaried hours work; sleeping time

 However, any hours for which a worker is provided with sleeping facilities but is in fact awake for the purpose of working must be included (i.e. will be working time) when considering excess hours.

-When considering such arrangements it is important to identify whether the worker is working or not.
-It might be helpful when forming a view to consider the contractual arrangements between the parties and to identify any work-related responsibilities being performed.
-For example, a worker who is required to be in attendance to meet an obligation of the employer, such as a statutory requirement, could be working regardless of the level of activity of the worker.
+When considering such arrangements it is important to identify whether the worker is either (i) working or (ii) not working but available for work.
+It might be helpful when forming a view to consider the contractual arrangements between the parties and what happens in practice such as identifying any work-related responsibilities being performed.